dominusceo/oci-terraform-lab/README.md

 ---
-# Welcome to OCI-INLAB laboratory
+# Welcome to OCI-INLAB laboratories
-This repository contains Terraform code to deploy an IaC basic architecture if you are looking for more advanced excersises, maybe will be useful you can check the [Oracle Architecture Center](https://docs.oracle.com/solutions/?q=terraform&cType=reference-architectures&sort=date-desc&lang=en).
+This repository contains Terraform code to deploy an IaC basic architecture divided in 2 labs (lab-01 and lab-02), but if if you are looking for more advanced excersises, maybe will be useful you can check the [Oracle Architecture Center](https://docs.oracle.com/solutions/?q=terraform&cType=reference-architectures&sort=date-desc&lang=en).

-## Prerequisites to execute terraform to prepare the OCI-INLAB
+## Prerequisites to execute terraform to prepare the LAB-01 (OCI-INLAB) and LAB-02 (Resource Manager):
-On your must have the following points covered in order to perform the OCI-INLAB:
+On your must have the following points covered in order to perform the LAB-01 (OCI-INLAB):
 * You must have a Oracle Cloud Infrastructure (OCI) subscription (Free Account or paid Account), and with the subscription you must have a user account with enough privileges to deploy infrastructure with Terraform.
 * Define [API Keys](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm) for each user (cloud account assigned) to perform terraform deployments, also it's going to be needed the OCIDs information from:
   - Tenancy OCID